Older motherhood offers benefits, problems

 Ellen Derby, certified birth doula, post-partum doula and breastfeeding counselor in Clifton Springs, has worked with numerous mothers near or over age 40.
 The oldest was 45.

 “It generally goes pretty well,” she said.
-“I think for women — whether 22 or 42 — it’s always good to practice good nutrition, maintain good health and get some movement and chiropractic treatments in your life.”
+“I think for women — whether 22 or 42 — it’s always good to practice good nutrition, maintain good health and get some movement and chiropractic in your life.”

 She urges women to choose their provider wisely.